Get moving guidelines

 Remember, exercise can be as simple as getting up and moving.
 You do not have to go to the gym or even dedicate time to exercise each day.

-Find simple ways to add more movement into your daily life on our healthy habits page.
+Find simple ways to add more movement into your daily life on our healthy habits webpage.